TL;DR

 4. Whoop 5.0 (Wearable)

-Best recovery tracking and strain monitoring for serious athletes.
+Recovery tracking and strain monitoring aimed at serious athletes.

 - Strain coaching based on HRV data